xrayone912/TSAdminMQTT/README.md

 !!!
 Important the MacOs build must be done under a Linux operating system !!!

 Run `npm run electron-package-macOS` to build the project.

+## arm7l (Raspberry PI 3+)

+!!!
+Important the MacOs build must be done under a Linux operating system !!!

+Run `npm run electron-package-arm7l` to build the project.

 ## Running unit tests